 Fellowship of Christian Athletes is a place where athletes and coaches connect and grow in their sport and faith in Jesus Christ.
-FCA is led by student athletes, and we meet on Monday nights.
-Our hope is to meet athletes and encourage them to grow in their relationships with Christ.
+FCA is led by student athletes, and we meet on Monday nights for fellowship and huddle meetings.
+Our hope is to meet athletes and encourage them to grow in their relationship with Christ.

 Jacqueline Ulin Levey, Executive Director

 Leah Staffin, Program & Engagement Associate – EZRA Fellow

 Margaret Butler, Springboard Fellow – Social Justice Specialist